 What will insurers need to know about the additional driver?

 When adding a driver, your car insurance company will typically want to know the following about the person you are adding to your policy:

 - Marital status

 When you provide this information, the insurance company can tell you how the new driver will affect your rates.

 Who should be listed as an additional driver?

-Anyone who lives in the household or uses the vehicle frequently should be listed on your policy as a driver.
+Any licensed driver who lives in the household or uses the vehicle frequently should be listed on your policy as a driver.

 How do you add a driver to your policy?

 To add a driver to your policy, contact your insurance company.
 You might be able to add the driver online or on the insurance company’s app.